-BYU was touted as statistically the best blocking team in the country in 2016.
+BYU was statistically the best blocking team in the country in 2016.
 Certainly at the outset they showed that strength.
 They made it very hard on the OSU pin hitters by regularly putting up big triple blocks.
 I can’t help but wonder if that led the team to say something to the effect of “We’re blocking really well, so let’s keep the errors down and allow our block to do what it does best.”

 And it might not have even been a conscious thing.

-As I wrote about in Looking at serving and blocking together, there is a definitely link between the amount of pressure you put on a team with your serving and the effectiveness of your block.
+As I wrote about in Looking at serving and blocking together, there is a definite link between the amount of pressure you put on a team with your serving and the effectiveness of your block.
 BYU’s block was a lot less effective when OSU was able to pass well and run their middles.
-So if there was that mentality of keeping the errors down, it backfired.
+So if there was indeed that mentality of keeping the errors down, it backfired.

 6 Steps to Better Practices - Free Guide